ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 12. Possible values for the label type state ...
 </summary>
 <li>The set of numerical codes associated with the type of state label is detailed in Table 5 ...</li>
+<li>Any of these codes can also be associated with any observation from any instance ...</li>
+<li>None of these codes are associated with any instance as a whole ...</li>
 </details>

 &nbsp;&nbsp;&nbsp; 13.
 Table 5 [with name and description columns] ...